GoldenRedstone/MUSS-have-textures-for-SC/MUSS_have_textures_for_SC/catalogue.md

 - PoisonLoca
 - Rokuro
 - Sab
+- Shard
 - Summer
 - TrioSalad
 - Wicky
 - Wilbur
 - *Lots of Hermits*

+Rename a carved pumpkin to use.

 ##
 Please don't hesitate to contact me for more information or to place a request.